LysisXuan/Interview/README.md

 characters.
 To determine where newlines should be added, try to fit as many words as possible on a line (while keeping line length at most maxCharsPerLine and satisfying the other requirements) before starting a new line.

+Question #4

+Return the first repeated Name

+Question #5
+Pacal's Triangle - optimal space complexity

+Question #6
+A small frog wants to get to the other side of a river.
+The frog is currently located at position 0, and wants to get to position X. Leaves fall from a tree onto the surface of the river.
+You are given a non-empty zero-indexed array A consisting of N integers representing the falling leaves.
+A[K] represents the position where one leaf falls at time K, measured in minutes.
+The goal is to find the earliest time when the frog can jump to the other side of the river.
+The frog can cross only when leaves appear at every position across the river from 1 to X.